-(This article has been updated to reflect the August 1st announcement confirming additional tariffs.)
+(This article has been updated to reflect recent announcements confirming additional tariffs.)

 Orders for the 2019 Christmas season have been placed.
 Companies who import goods from China are facing the prospect of those goods still having tariffs when they arrive on US soil.

 With the President's latest threat (June 10, 2019) of applying $300 billion more in tariffs, anything is possible.
 The tariffs on an addition $300 billion in US goods are now official.
-As is the Chinese directive not to buy any American farm goods.
+As is the Chinese directive not to buy any American farm goods, although

 It's tough to make business decisions when White House policy changes every other week.